-The event object must be of type javax.enterprise.inject.spi.ProcessAnnotatedType<X>, where x is the class, for types discovered in a bean archive, or of type javax.enterprise.inject.spi.ProcessSyntheticAnnotatedType<X> for types added by BeforeBeanDiscovery.addAnnotatedType() Or AfterTypeDiscovery.addAnnotatedType().
+The event object must be of type javax.enterprise.inject.spi.ProcessAnnotatedType<X>, where X is the class. types discovered in bean archive. or of type javax.enterprise.inject.spi.ProcessSyntheticAnnotatedType<X> added for types by BeforeBeanDiscovery.addAnnotatedType() or AfterTypeDiscovery.addAnnotatedType().

 The annotation @WithAnnotations may be applied to the event parameter.
 If the annotation is applied, the container must only deliver ProcessAnnotatedType events for types which contain at least one of the annotations specified.
-The annotation can appear on the annotated type, or on any member, or any parameter of any member of the annotated type, as defined in Section 11.4, "Alternative metadata sources".
+The annotation can appear on the annotated type, or on any member, or any parameter of any member of the annotated type, as defined in Alternative metadata sources.
 The annotation may be applied as a meta-annotation on any annotation considered.